gunsch/gamepad/README.md

 ## Known Issues

-Only supported in Chrome 22.
+1. Only supported in Chrome 22.
 Support for Firefox to follow.
-Only tested with PS3 DualShock controller.
+1. Only tested with PS3 DualShock controller.
 Let me know how/if it works with other controllers.
+1. Gamepad will not appear as "connected" until you actually press one or more buttons.
+This seems to be a browser-level issue.

 ## License